he-tiantian/FSPGA/README.md

 After completing all the preparations, one is able to run FSPGA to perform the task of clustering in attributed graph data by running a .bat file in which contains the following codes: "FSPGA.exe pause."
 The results of clustering in the attributed graph will be written into a file after FSPGA completes the optimization process.
 If FSPGA cannot be executed, please check readme.txt for the requirements of running environment, which is in the zip file.

 Notice: This software is permitted to use only for research and non-commercial activities.
-If you have any question, please feel free to contact us via csthe@comp.polyu.edu.hk.
+If you have any question, please feel free to contact us via tiantian.he@outlook.com.

 At last, thanks very much for using FSPGA.